JustinRobbins7/CSCI-8420-Team-1/ThreatAnalysisReport.md

 21. _Elevation by Changing the Execution Flow in Liberapay_
 - Description: An attacker may pass data into Liberapay in order to change the flow of program execution within Liberapay to the attacker’s choosing.
 - Justification: HTTPs protocol/encryption as well as input validation should mitigate the chance of response hijacking.
-- __Observation:__ Liberapay leverages https, ensuring that their communications are encrypted according to the TLS encryption algorithm.
+- __Observation:__ Liberapay leverages HTTPS, ensuring that their communications are encrypted according to the TLS encryption algorithm.
 This also means that their session keys are generated from random data at the time of session initialization.
 These keys are also short-lived, ensuring that even if the attackers acquire a key through theft, they will not be able to use it for long.
 One can notice the utlization of https on the [Liberapay's homepage](https://liberapay.com/).
 Adding to that, Liberapay implements symmetric encryption and decryption to ensure that sensitive data are protected.
 They currently rely on Fernet, which uses the AES cipher in CBC mode with PKCS7 padding and a 128 bits key.
 For authentication, they use HMAC-SHA256 with a 128 bits key. ([Crytography Code](https://github.com/liberapay/liberapay.com/blob/fb1dbeac869d235abf25f086cbc5b274931578d1/liberapay/security/crypto.py))
 As far as input validation, Liberapay validates certain aspects of input.
 However, there is insufficient evidence to claim that all inputs are validated.
 See examples below:
 1) [Example of implemented input validation](https://github.com/liberapay/liberapay.com/issues/1480)
 2) [Example of yet to be implemented input validation](https://github.com/liberapay/liberapay.com/issues/70)